SparkPost/bouncy-sink/CONFIGURING.md

 A specific domain to "in-band bounce 100% of traffic" is *not* provided, because (given current PMTA functionality) it would require a separate host & PMTA instance.

-The SMTP FBL and OOB responders could use multi-threading and (maybe) persistent sockets, but the SMTP library does not make it easy to wedge this in.